 “Everyone pushes the wing as far back and high up as they can and then you section the rear fascia at the maximum line to help rear downforce and extraction,” said Ben Johnson,

-The road-going C8 Stingray makes 400 lbs of downforce @ 180 mph when equipped with the Z51 Performance Package, the C8.R race car will produce a vastly higher amount of downforce however Corvette Racing won’t quote the exact amount of downforce the C8.R produces, but they say the C8.R generates ten percent more downforce than the previous generation C7.R that it replaces.
+The road-going C8 Stingray makes 400 pounds of downforce @ 180 mph when equipped with the Z51 Performance Package, the C8.R race car will produce a vastly higher amount of downforce however Corvette Racing won’t quote the exact amount of downforce the C8.R produces, but they say the C8.R generates ten percent more downforce than the previous generation C7.R that it replaces.

 The road-legal C8 Stingray is equipped with 13.3-inch steel rotors up front and 13.8-inch steel rotors in the rear.
 Both front and rear brakes use four-piston calipers.
 The C8.R race car brakes are greatly upgraded to meet the demands of endurance racing by using Alcon Racing six-piston monoblock calipers in the front and rear that also helps to save weight.
 The GTLM class rules mandate that all cars must use steel rotors, but these rotors are also greatly increased in size measuring 15.35 inches up front and 14.0 inches in the rear.
 The race car rotors are vented and slotted to help keep temperatures down and feature a quick release function allowing Corvette Racing to switch worn brake rotors within seconds during 24 hour endurance races.
 The brakes on the C8.R use a conventional, manual setup opposed to the brake-by-wire setup on the C8 Stingray road car.

-“This [new] car has more rear weight bias [than the C7.R], and you run more rear brake than on the C7 so they have grown in size, and we have a much bigger rotor in the front,” said Johnson.
+“This new car has more rear weight bias than the C7.R, and you run more rear brake than on the C7 so they have grown in size, and we have a much bigger rotor in the front,” said Johnson.
 Corvette Racing previously partnered with AP Racing for the brakes on the C7.R.

 The road legal C8 Stingray switched up the suspension setup from the composite leaf spring setup found on the previous generation Corvettes by moving to a double wishbone, coilover passive spring and damper setup, that can be upgraded to Chevrolets magnetorheological dampers.
 The suspension in the C8.R race car uses a short/long arm (SLA) double-A-arm setup, fabricated steel upper and lower control arms, featuring fully adjustable coil-over shock absorbers and spring rates.
 Being fully adjustable, the suspension setup can be completely customized to maximize mechanical grip at different circuits.
 For example the dampers are set very soft at a bumpy track like Sebring and are stiffened for the high banks of Daytona.